 Approximate cycling distance 115km (72 miles)

 After breakfast, we will continue our ride heading east to the Sierra de Grazalema, one of Spain’s most ecologically outstanding areas.
 The National park is famous for its spectacularly rugged limestone landscape of cliffs, gullies, caves and gorges, as well as Andalucia’s famous ‘Pueblos Blancos’ or ‘White Villages’.
 On leaving the National Park you will encounter a final climb into Ronda, a utterly picturesque town at the head of the 100m deep El Tajo canyon, where you will stay for the night.
 This truly is a stunning place to see and stay, and of course with plenty of restaurants for you to choose to eat.
-Evening meal in Ronda is not included giving you the freedom to explore the local cuisine in your own time.

 Day 4 – Ronda to Malaga